Review was updated on 9 Dec, 2020

 At launch, DAZN will have coverage of international championship boxing from Europe and the USA, featuring live streamed coverage of major fights.
 It’s very possible that the service will expand to cover other sports later, but nothing has been announced as yet.

-There are DAZN apps available for the Playstation4, Xbox One and Xbox Series s/X game consoles, but so far a Playstation 5 app hasn’t been released.
-Reports are that a PS5 app is in development and will be added to the console shortly, making the biggest challenge actually finding one to buy!
+There are DAZN apps available for the Playstation4, Xbox One and Xbox Series s/X game consoles, and now a Playstation 5 app is available as well, for the lucky few who can actually find a PS5 in the stores!

 With the standard subscription, DAZN allows you to use the service on as many supported devices as you like – but only two streaming at the same time.
 That’s similar to Kayo’s “Basic” plan, and should be more than adequate for most people’s needs.